MayDomine/Burst-Attention/README.md

 ## Benchmark Results

+All experiments are conducted on 8×A800-SXM4-80GB GPUs and these GPUs are connected with NVLink.
 **Sequence Scaling Experiments setting**: batch size set to 1, 32 heads, and each head having a dimension of 128.